concinim/wh-acd/annotator_concept_value.md

 # Concept Value
 {: #concept_value}

-The concept_value annotator is intended to be used in conjunction with the concept_detection annotator to identify values within unstructured data associated with concepts retrieved from the concept_detection annotator.
+The Concept Value annotator is intended to be used in conjunction with the [Concept Detection annotator](wh-acd?topic=wh-acd-concept_detection#concept_detection) to identify values within unstructured data associated with concepts.
+For example:

+`blood pressure is 120/70 mmHg`

+Associating a numeric value and units with a concept allows you to extract more useful insights about the medical concepts in your unstructured text.

 Values can be either scalar, a range, boolean, or textual.
-Concept Values are detected via identifying lexical triggers in unstructured data indicating a mathematical relationship (e.g >, >=, <, <=, etc.) between a previously detected concept and value.
-For that reason they are particularly useful for criteria matching use cases since they can be used to build a set of constraints or rules that must be met in order for something to be eligible.
-The concept_value annotator however is intended to be used generically and not just in criteria matching solutions.
+Concept Values are detected by identifying lexical triggers in text indicating a value relationship (>, >=, <, <=, is, etc.) between a previously detected concept and value.
+They are particularly useful for criteria matching use cases since they can be used to build a set of constraints or rules that must be met in order for something to be eligible.

+Concept Value provides out of the box handling for some lexical triggers.
+If the default support does not cover what you need, the Concept Value annotator can be configured to detect values and language patterns unique to your data.
+See the [customizing](wh-acd?topic=wh-acd-customizing#customizing) section to learn how you can use the Domain Expert Tool to customize Concept Value and other ACD annotators for your solution.

 {:shortdesc}

 #### Dependencies